Clarity logoClarity logoClarity

 In October 2008, someone (or some group) using the pseudonym Satoshi Nakamoto published a 9-page whitepaper titled "Bitcoin: A Peer-to-Peer Electronic Cash System".
 The timing wasn't accidental; the global financial system was in freefall, Lehman Brothers had just collapsed, and trust in banks was at an all-time low.

-The idea was radical: what if you could send money directly to another person, anywhere in the world, without needing a bank, payment processor, or government in the middle?
+The idea was straightforward: what if you could send money directly to another person, anywhere in the world, without needing a bank, payment processor, or government in the middle?
 No intermediaries.
 No permission required.
 Just math and code.

 Satoshi disappeared from public communication in 2011.
 Their identity remains unknown.
 And that's actually part of what makes Bitcoin unique; it has no CEO, no company, no headquarters.
 It's an open-source protocol that anyone can run.

-Here's the single most important thing to understand about Bitcoin: there will only ever be 21 million bitcoins.
+Here's the important thing to understand about Bitcoin: there will only ever be 21 million bitcoins.
 That's it.
 No central bank can print more.
 No CEO can issue new shares.
 The supply cap is hardcoded into the protocol and enforced by every node on the network.

 As of 2026, roughly 19.8 million bitcoins have already been mined.
 The remaining 1.2 million will be released slowly over the next ~114 years, with the last bitcoin expected to be mined around 2140.
 This fixed supply is what gives Bitcoin its "digital gold" narrative; in a world where every government currency can be inflated at will, Bitcoin is mathematically scarce.